 - Self-Compassion – How to have it and how to keep it

 Military OneSource serves our service members, our military families and our entire global military community – to help you live your best MilLife.
 Military OneSource offers a wide range of individualized consultations, coaching and non-medical counseling for many aspects of military life.

 MOMSTELL’s mission is to educate, support and unite everyone impacted by substance abuse/co-occurring issues.

-The National Institute of Mental Health (NIMH) is the lead federal agency for research on mental disorders.
-NIMH is one of the 27 Institutes and Centers that make up the National Institutes of Health (NIH), the nation’s medical research agency.
-NIH is part of the U.S. Department of Health and Human Services (HHS).
+NIMH is the lead federal agency for research on mental disorders.
+NIMH is one of the 27 Institutes and Centers that make up the National Institutes of Health, the nation’s medical research agency.
+National Institutes of Health is part of the U.S. Department of Health and Human Services.

 NeedyMeds is a 501(c)(3) national non-profit information resource dedicated to helping people locate assistance programs to help them afford their medications and other healthcare costs.